wbcmedia/wbcmedia.github.io/draft.md

 **_Roxy Belmeadows_** : Well, there you have it.
 It looks like Wildboarclough will soon have its first luxury spa.
 Before we have a look at tomorrow's papers, a quick update on Storm Maggie.

-- Stormy appears wearing a massive raincoat, hat, umbrella, sou-wester, etc or diving suit, snorkel etc?
+- Stormy appears wearing waders and a snorkel
 - She looks terrified

 **_Stormy Spaniels_** : It's coming!!!!!